hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 privacy-tls-known-enclave-file="/home/me/me_node/knownEnclave"
 ```

-The file containing the hostnames, ports, and SHA256 certificate fingerprints of the
+The path to the file containing the hostnames, ports, and SHA256 certificate fingerprints of the
 [authorized privacy enclave](../../HowTo/Configure/Configure-TLS.md#create-the-known-servers-file).

 ### privacy-url